Hamilton opened on Broadway five years ago today, on August 6, 2015, and became an overnight blockbuster.

 Fraunces Tavern still serves food and drink downstairs, and there’s a small museum upstairs.

 It is unusual because it is carved entirely of granite, including the base.
-Hamilton’s grandson John C. Hamilton donated the piece to the City in 1880.
+Hamilton’s grandson John C. Hamilton donated the piece to New York City in 1880.

-- There’s a bronze statue of Hamilton at St. Luke’s Episcopal Church in Hamilton Heights, where he worshipped
+Hamilton Heights – There’s a bronze statue of Hamilton at St. Luke’s Episcopal Church in Hamilton Heights, where he worshipped.

 Museum of American Finance